SwissalpS/minetest_drawers/doc/conventions.md

 Terms
 -------
-cabinet: the node that has 1, 2 or 4 drawers in it and up to five upgrades.
+**cabinet**: the node that has 1, 2 or 4 drawers in it and up to five upgrades.

-drawers: the name of this mod but also refers to multiple compartments in a
+**drawers**: the name of this mod but also refers to multiple compartments in a
     cabinet.

-drawer: one compartment that holds items.
+**drawer**: one compartment that holds items.
 Each drawer has a number of slots
     available.
 The amount of slots depends on upgrades and if MC-clone mod is used.
     The total amount of items a drawer can hold, depends on the item's max stack size (cobble = 99, minegeld = 65535), and the amount of slots.

-tag: this is the entity that displays texture and infotext of a drawer.
+**tag**: this is the entity that displays texture and infotext of a drawer.
     It is also used for manual player interactions.

-controller: this node manipulates a network of cabinets.
+**controller**: this node manipulates a network of cabinets.
 There can be multiple
     controllers in the same cabinet network.
 They offer a digiline interface and also take items from tubes and formspec inventory.

-compactor: this node makes blocks from ingots and in case of coal, clay and sulfur
+**compactor**: this node makes blocks from ingots and in case of coal, clay and sulfur
     from lumps too.
 May also add honey, cobbles and dirt.

 Whitespace